B.A. B.S. Mathematics

-Studying mathematics can help you develop basic skills such as arguing logically and rigorously, thinking abstractly, formulating and solving problems, analyzing data, and creating and analyzing mathematical models.
+Studying mathematics at Concordia University, Nebraska can help you develop basic skills such as arguing logically and rigorously, thinking abstractly, formulating and solving problems, analyzing data and creating and analyzing mathematical models.
 As a math major, you will find yourself in demand by employers for careers in a wide spectrum of fields.

-At Concordia, you can explore God’s creation through mathematical expression under experienced faculty who not only teach fundamental math, but also help you understand how mathematics can inform our everyday life and faith.
+Explore God’s creation through mathematical expression and learn how mathematics can inform our everyday life and faith.

 As a freshman I wasn’t 100 percent sure what I wanted to go into, but I knew being in the math program could help me in pretty much any career field.
 I’ve been involved with a few engineering internships and plan on applying to law school after graduation, so math was a smart choice.